Consensys/linea-contracts/docs/deployment.md

 ### L1MessageService Chained Deployments
 <br />

-This will run the script that deploys PlonkVerifier, PlonkVerifierFull and PlonkVerifierFullLarge, ZkEvmV2 , Timelock contracts.
+This will run the script that deploys PlonkVerifier, PlonkVerifierFull and PlonkVerifierFullLarge, LineaRollup , Timelock contracts.

 Parameters that should be filled either in .env or passed as CLI arguments: